What are cookies?

 Essential Cookies.
-These cookies are strictly necessary to provide you with services available through our Websites and to use some of their features, such as access to secure areas.
-Please note: Because these cookies are strictly necessary to deliver the Websites’ functionality to you, you cannot opt out of receiving them.
+These cookies are strictly necessary to provide you with services available through our Sites and to use some of their features, such as access to secure areas of our Services.
+For example, we use user-input cookies, multimedia content cookies, load balancing session cookies, user interface customization cookies.
+These essential cookies may be used only for the session, but others have longer durations.
+Because these cookies are strictly necessary to deliver functionality on our Sites and Services, you cannot opt-out of receiving them.
 You can block or delete them by changing your browser settings however, as described below under the heading “How can I control cookies?”, if you disable cookies in your browser, your access to some functionality and areas of our Websites may be restricted.

 Analytics & Performance Cookies.
-These cookies collect non-personal information that is used in aggregate form to help us understand how our Websites are being used or how effective our marketing campaigns are.
-We also use these cookies to monitor the performance ouf our Websites to ensure they are operating efficiently.
+These cookies collect non-personal information that is used in aggregate form to help us understand how our Sites and Services are being used or how effective our marketing campaigns are.
+We also use these cookies to monitor the performance of our Websites to ensure they are operating efficiently.

 |_gat||Google Analytics captures anonymized aggregated analytics data to help us measure performance||1 Hour||Opt Out|

 Social Network Cookies.
-These cookies are used to enable you to long in and/or share content on our Websites through third party social networking services.
+These cookies are used to enable you to log in and/or share content on our Websites through third-party social networking services.
 These cookies may also be used for advertising purposes.